I never expected hiking and backpacking to become such a passion in my life.

 As a child I was introduced to camping by Girl Guides.
 I worked my way through the entire program, enjoying many weekend and even week-long camping trips across the country.

 I discovered backpacking in university.
 I lived within about 3 hours of the Canadian Rocky Mountains, and ran off into them to hike and camp as often as possible.

-Now I live on the West Coast of Canada, right at the B.C.-Washington border.
+Now I live on the West Coast of Canada, right at the British Columbia-Washington border.
 The hiking in this corner of the continent is phenomenal, with many wild spaces barely an hour’s drive away.
 I have access to awesome snowshoeing in the winter, and incredible backpacking routes in the summer.

 IN EVERY WALK WITH NATURE ONE RECEIVES FAR MORE THAN HE SEEKS.

-I’ve also had the good fortune to explore hikes in the Sierra Nevada of California.
+I’ve also had the good fortune to explore hikes in a variety of areas in California.
 My husband, who is my biggest supporter, grew up hiking in Yosemite, Sequoia, and Kings Canyon National Parks.
 He introduced me to his favourite backcountry area in the Sierras about a month after we met.
-We’d dreamed about hiking the John Muir Trail together ever since that trip.
-We were lucky enough to live that dream in the summer of 2016.
+Together we hiked the entire John Muir Trail in the summer of 2016.

 Have a question, a comment?
 Want to collaborate in some way?
 Just have something nice to say?
 I’d love to hear from you!
 Shoot me a message below and I’ll be sure to get back to you as soon as I can.
 Thanks!